rsamf/wow-fishing-bot/README.md

 1. Look in first person, and start drawing the border to the area of interest.
 This area is the body of water where the fishing bobber may appear.
  You will draw it by placing at least 3 points that define the shape, and these points are placed when the cursor hasn't moved for 1 second.
 Leaving the cursor at the ending point will finish the shape.
-1. Now, point to the casting ability
+1. Now, point to the casting ability for 1 second.
 1. It will start fishing on its own, but you're not done...
 1. On the first round of fishing, it won't know where to loot, so hold the cursor at the appropriate when your loot pops up.
 1. Now, you're done!